breadboard-ai/breadboard/packages/website/src/docs/visual-editor/boards-and-providers.md

 Visibility settings are specific to a Provider, and in the case of a Board Server particularly setting a board's visibility to **Draft** (the default) means that it will only show up for you, and not for other users of the Board Server.

-Marking the board as a Tool indicates to the Visual Editor that we expect this board to be used by other nodes, such as the [Agent Kit's Specialist](../../kits/agents/#specialist).
+Marking the board as a Tool indicates to the Visual Editor that we expect this board to be used by other components, such as the [Agent Kit's Specialist](../../kits/agents/#specialist).

 > [!TIP]
 > If you are new to Tools in Breadboard, why not check out [our guide on creating one](./first-tool/)?